 Distal phalanx can be divided into tuft, shaft and base.

 Distal phalanx fracture can be conceived of as occurring in three primary regions [Anatomy of the distal phalanx]

 - The shaft (36%)

 - The base (18%)

 Sudden axial load as in ball sports or crush injuries are mainly responsible for injuries to the distal phalanx.
-Fractures of the tuft are usually stable, kept so by the volar fibrous network and dorsal nail plate.
-Proximally, due to flexor and extensor forces the the deformities associated with fracture are more significant.
+Fractures of the tuft are usually communicated but stable due to internal splinting by fibrous septae.
+However, the proximal fractures are often displaced due to due to flexor and extensor forces.

 Most of the fractures of the middle phalanx are caused by crushing injury or blunt force.

-In contrast those at base would angulate to opposite direction.
+In contrast, those at the base would angulate in the opposite direction.

 If the forces are axial, it may result in unicondylar or bicondylar fractures of the head or intra-articular fractures of the base.

 Fractures of the base could have a dorsal, volar or lateral base depending on the direction of the fracture.